mads-hartmann/Functional-Dictionary/README.md

 ## Info

+These are the folder you probably want to look at:

 * [src/main/webapp](https://github.com/mads379/Functional-Dictionary/tree/master/src/main/webapp "src/main/webapp") contains the templates
 * [src/main/scala/com/sidewayscoding](https://github.com/mads379/Functional-Dictionary/tree/master/src/main/scala/com/sidewayscoding "src/main/scala/com/sidewayscoding") contains the Scala code

-Here are some classes you might want to look at:
+Here are some scala files you might want to look at:

 * [Boot](https://github.com/mads379/Functional-Dictionary/blob/master/src/main/scala/bootstrap/liftweb/Boot.scala "Boot") is the class that Lift runs upon booting your application.
 It defines the menu structure and other configuration related stuff.
 * [EntryServer](https://github.com/mads379/Functional-Dictionary/blob/master/src/main/scala/com/sidewayscoding/comet/EntryServer.scala "EntryServer) is the class which stores all of the entries in the dictionary.
 It simply stores the entries in the RAM to simplify the example.